-When Was The Last Time Your Heat Pump Was Serviced?
+When Was the Last Time Your Heat Pump Was Serviced?

 If you’re a homeowner, a heat pump is one of the most versatile pieces of equipment in your home.
 A heat pump unit is economical as it offers a cost-effective alternative to an AC unit and a furnace.
 It also does not consume ample space in your home, thereby making your house more spacious when compared to other air conditioning alternatives.

 Most homeowners often overlook heat pump servicing and maintenance.
 After purchasing and installing the unit, most people do absolutely nothing to maintain them, creating unwelcome surprises when the units develop technical problems down the road.
+We cannot emphasize enough how important heat pump maintenance and heat pump cleaning can be for the life of your system!

-Should An HVAC Contractor Service Your Heat Pump?
+Should an HVAC Contractor Service Your Heat Pump?

-You need to ensure that your equipment is appropriately maintained by servicing your ac unit’s heat pump to keep it at optimal working condition.
+You need to ensure that your equipment is appropriately maintained by servicing your heat pump to keep it at optimal working condition.
 This routine will help you save a lot of money to avoid breakdowns and the need to replace your unit.
 Proper heat pump service will extend your unit’s life-cycle, maintain its efficiency, and help you keep the running costs low.

 The operation principle of a heat pump unit is like that of a refrigerator.
 You can reverse it to cool or heat your home.
 Just as in a refrigeration system, dust and other particles build up on the working parts with time, thus affecting the performance of the heat pump unit.